 - The site for The Village is approximately 40 acres, but is part of a much larger development.
-Building 5 is only one of the planned 14 structures to be built as part of The Village. - At the time of drilling, fill placement was actively being completed in various locations of The VIllage.
-The pad site for Building 5 had been filled approximately up to 5 feet for Building 5 prior to our arrival.
+Building 7 is only one of the planned 14 structures to be built as part of The Village. - At the time of drilling, fill placement was actively being completed in various locations of The Village.
+Prior to our arrival, the pad site had been filled approximately 5 to 7 feet on the east end and had been cut approximately 2-3 feet on the west end for building 7.
 Extensive grading activities were taking place during drilling operations.
 Large amounts of fill were being placed in multiple areas across the site. - Multiple types of fill were being installed during drilling activities.
-Most of the fill appeared to be clays but some crushed limestone boulders and cobble varying in size were also being placed in other areas of the development. - Some of the rock fill was 2 to 3 feet in diameter.
-The contractor stated that the material still needed to be crushed or broken to a smaller size and then mixed with fines before final placement. - Drainage from the building footprint of Building 5 was to the south and east towards the swale created by the contractor to facilitate site drainage.
-Fill material was being placed in a way that prevented water from ponding and pooling in the building footprint.
+Most of the fill appeared to be clays, but some crushed limestone boulders and cobbles varying in size were also being placed in other areas of the development.
+No rock fill was observed being placed in the area of Lot 7. - Some of the rock fill was 2 to 3 feet in diameter.
+The contractor stated that the material still needed to be crushed or broken to a smaller size and then mixed with fines before final placement. - Drainage from the footprint of Building 7 was gradual and to the east at the time of drilling.
+It was noted that fill material was being placed in a way that prevented water from ponding and pooling in other building footprints.